anoochit/cookbook_generator/README.md

 # Cookbook Generator

+**Note: You MUST use this script with the cookbook template at https://github.com/anoochit/cookbook_template**

 This is a command-line tool for generating cookbooks from markdown chapters.
 It produces EPUB and PDF formats.

 ## Prerequisites